top of page

 Spirit Saved vs Soul Being Saved

-Our spirit has been saved from the penalty of sin (Gehenna), but our soul is being saved from the power of sin (trauma, dysfunction, bondage).
-The soul's saving is daily, practical, progressive, ongoing.
-It does not have to do with Hell, it has to do with our maturity and freedom here on earth.
-Read these verses with those distinctions in mind (all underlines mine).
-James 1:21 (NASB): Therefore, putting aside all filthiness and all that remains of wickedness, in humility receive the word implanted, which is able to save your souls.
-1Corinthians 1:18 (NASB): For the word of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
-1Peter 1:9 (NASB): Obtaining as the outcome of your faith the salvation of your souls.
+Our spirit has been saved from the penalty of sin (Gehenna), but our soul is being saved from the power of sin (trauma, dysfunction, bondage, wrong beliefs, ignorance).
+The soul's saving is daily, practical, incremental, ongoing.
+It does not have to do with Hell, it has to do with our freedom here on earth.
+Read the following verses with these distinctions in mind (all underlines mine).

-Father of Our Spirits vs Shepherd of Our Souls
+Father of Spirits vs Shepherd of Souls

-To convey the different ontology and experiences of our spirit and our soul, notice the titles of God in two relevant verses.
+Ponder the different titles of God in the following two verses.
 In Hebrews 12:9, God is "the Father of our spirits".
-A father creates and births with his seed, therefore, the title "the Father of spirits" reminisces the born-again experience in our spirit (Jn 3:6, 1Pet 1:23).
-In contrast, in 1Peter 2:25, God is "the Shepherd of our souls", a title drawn from Psalm 23:1-3, where David says God is shepherding our soul to restoration.
+A father creates and births with his seed, therefore, the title "Father of spirits" reminisces the born-again experience in our spirit when He begat us (Jn 3:6, 1Pet 1:23, 1Jn 5:1).

-The Messianic Job Description on Spirit & Soul
+The Messianic Job Description

 The Critical Task of Dividing Spirit & Soul